FAQs – Frequently Asked Questions

 Do you offer career placement assistance?

 WellSpring School of Allied Health instructors are selected specifically because of their scope of knowledge and their extensive experience in their field.
-As full-time professional fitness trainers themselves, our instructors bring real-world experiences to the classroom.
+As full-time professional fitness trainers and nutrition coaches themselves, our instructors bring real-world experiences to the classroom.
 WellSpring School of Allied Health’s low student/teacher ratio maximizes personal attention and success for the student.

 What is the average salary?

 The earnings of medical assistants vary, depending on their experience, skill level, and location.
 The middle 50 percent earned between $23,700 and $33,050 while the highest 10 percent earned more than $39,570.
 (Bureau of Labor and Statistics, Occupational Outlook Handbook 2010-2011 edition)

 What skills can I learn in the medical assistant school in Kansas City and Lawrence?

 The duties of medical assistants vary from office to office, depending on the location and size of the practice and the practitioner’s specialty.
 In small practices, medical assistants usually do many different kinds of tasks, handling both administrative and clinical duties and reporting directly to an office manager, physician or other health practitioner.
 Those in large practices tend to specialize in a particular area, under the supervision of department administrators.